top of page

 My upbringing

-I always assumed my mother was correct in her positions and perspectives unless I was able to convince her otherwise using whatever means of persuasion I could muster.
+I always assumed my mother was correct in her positions and perspectives unless I could convince her otherwise using whatever means of persuasion I could muster.
 But ultimately, I respected my mother’s decisions.

 Did you catch that?
 It went by quickly.